Avaiga/taipy/gui/doc/navbar.md

 ### Defining a custom navbar

-The _lov_ property is used to define the list of element visible in the navbar.
+The _lov_ property is used to define the list of elements that are displayed.
 If an lov element id starts whith http, the page is opened in another tab.

 !!! example "Page content"